-|Chat Widget routing mode||Description|
+|Widget routing mode||Description|

-|Group Select||Webvisitor chooses an Operator Group and is connected to an Operator from that Group.|
+|Group Select||Your contact chooses an operator group and is connected to an operator from that group.|

-|Skills||Connects the Webvisitor to an Operator that matches a pre-configured Skill Set.|
+|Skills||Connects your contact to an operator that matches a pre-configured skill set.|

 “Default” routing mode